Obama signs insider trading bill, wants more curbs on Congress

 Obama has been seeking to distance himself from an unpopular and fractious Congress, where Republicans control the House of Representatives and his fellow Democrats have a majority in the Senate.
 He had called for a tightening of insider trading rules in his State of the Union address in January.

-The STOCK Act, which passed the House in February and the Senate in March, specifies that Securities and Exchange Commission prohibitions against trading on non-public information applies to lawmakers and their staff members.
+The STOCK Act, which passed the House in February and the Senate in March, specifies that Securities and Exchange Commision prohibitions against trading on non-public information applies to lawmakers and their staff members.

 In November, a CBS “60 Minutes” show exposed questionable stock transactions by several members of Congress, including Republican House Speaker John Boehner and House Democratic leader Nancy Pelosi.